Awpteamoose/dune-dream-ruleset/README.md

 * 2 minutes before bidding phase to make deals with Atr or Emp, if both Atr & Emp agree this is foregone
 * 30 seconds prior to each opening bid to make deals with Atr or Emp, if both Atr & Emp agree this is foregone
 * 2 minutes per nexus
+* 30 seconds for BG to decide where and how to flip
+* 30 seconds for SG to decide if they want to interject
 * 2 minutes per ship&move - if exceeded then the active player is assumed to have passed
 * 2 minutes per battle  - if exceeded then the active player is assumed to have played lowest leader and dialed 0
 * 30 seconds per BG voice
-* 30 seconds per Atreides prescience
+* 30 seconds per Atreides prescience and 30 seconds per prescience Answer
-* Before movement phase, 2 minutes are allocated to discuss
+* Before movement phase, 1 minute is allocated to discuss for free
-* Before battle phase, 2 minutes are allocated to discuss
+* Before battle phase, 1 minute are allocated to discuss for free

 # Time Chips:
 * Players will start with 2 Time Chips and get 1 extra each collection phase, up to a maximum of 4